-2021 Water Quality Report
+2022 Water Quality Report

 PO Box 528, West Warren, Massachusetts 01092 (413) 436-5692 PWS ID# 1311001 scheduled meetings.
-They are held on a monthly basis; dates are posted at the West Warren Senior Center, the Shepard Municipal Building and the West Warren Post Office.
+They are held on a monthly basis; dates are posted at the West Warren Senior Center, the Shepard Municipal Building, the West Warren Post Office, and now online at westwarrenwater.com.

-We are pleased to present to you the 2021 Water Quality Report.
+We are pleased to present to you the 2022 Water Quality Report.
 This report is designed to inform you about the quality of water and the services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water that meets all state and federal drinking water standards.
 We are committed to ensuring the quality of your water.